Pricing cyber-insurance for systems via maturity models: Modelling framework overview

-Figure \ref{fig:paper-overview} outlines the structure of the model.
+Figure \ref{fig:paper-overview} outlines the structure of the modelling framework.
+Table~\ref{tab:appendix-maths-symbols} in Appendix~\ref{appendix:mathematical-symbols} details the mathematical notation used in this paper for convenience.
 The description of the maturity model draws on the models presented in Table \ref{table:maturity-models} and described in Section~\ref{sec:sec-mat-models}.
 We wish to emphasise that the form of the security maturity model shown in the specification is not intended to be prescriptive.
+At these stage, we simply introduce the parameters that comprise the proposed modelling framework and to retain flexibility do not constraining their form and range of values.
+The aim of the modelling framework is to illustrate how models from different disciplines might usefully be combined to improve cyber-insurance pricing and not to dictate the best way to describe organizational security posture.